geek-cookbook/geek-cookbook/docs/kubernetes/persistence/aws-ebs.md

 ### Setup IRSA

-Before you deploy aws-ebs-csi-driver, it's necessary to perform some AWS IAM acronym-salad first..
+Before you deploy aws-ebs-csi-driver, it's necessary to perform some AWS IAM acronym-salad first :salad: ..

 The CSI driver pods need access to your AWS account in order to provision EBS volumes.
-You **could** feed them with classic access key/secret keys, but a more "sophisticated" method is to use "[IAM roles for service accounts]"(https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html), or IRSA.
+You **could** feed them with classic access key/secret keys, but a more "sophisticated" method is to use "[IAM roles for service accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html)", or IRSA.

 IRSA lets you associate a Kubernetes service account with an IAM role, so instead of stashing access secrets somewhere in a namespace (*and in your GitOps repo[^1]*), you simply tell AWS "grant the service account `batcave-music` in the namespace `bat-ertainment` the ability to use my `streamToAlexa` IAM role.